-1. Work Samples and Simulations
+1. Job Simulations / Work Samples

 Work samples and simulation tests are used in the pre-hire assessment process to give employers the opportunity to see the candidates in action.
-These tests involve giving the candidates a work-related task to complete or having them engage in a role-play simulation test.
+These skills tests involve giving the candidates a work-related task to complete or having them engage in a role-play simulation test.
 The main objectives of this type of testing are to access job-specific skills and to analyze decision-making capabilities.

 Employers who utilize simulations and work samples can assess how the candidates work under pressure, and if they can multi-task and prioritize.
 This assessment technique is one of the strongest predictors of job performance when administered correctly.
-Getting the most accurate results from these employee selection tools requires customized work sample and simulation assessments that are highly structured and based on accurate job responsibilities specific to your organization.
+Getting the most accurate results from these employee selection tools requires customized work samples and simulation assessments that are highly structured and based on accurate job responsibilities specific to your organization.
 A trained evaluator also should analyze standardized results.

-2. Cognitive Ability / Problem-Solving Tests
+2. Aptitude Tests / Problem-Solving Tests / Cognitive Tests

-3. Personality / Conscientiousness Tests
+3. Personality Tests / Conscientiousness Tests

 4. Structured Interviews